buserror/libmui/README.md

 </center>

 # What can it do?
 Well, it has a few of the classic 'managers' that the Macintosh Toolbox or the later GS/OS had.
-However it behaves more like a modern system, it's not 'synchronous' like the old toolbox.
+However, it behaves more like a modern system: it's not 'synchronous' like the old toolbox.
 Stuff gets redrawn even if you are clicking/dragging etc without having to 'do it yourself'.

 It is designed to draw into a 'screen' that is an ARGB buffer.
 You can then copy that to wherever you fancy.
    * In the case of MII, it's an OpenGL texture that gets overlaid.